 As the U.S. economy shifts more and more to service based consumption and the “Gig Economy” continues to grow, income taxes may not be quite as simple as receiving and reporting a W2-form from an employer for many of us.

-To help address that, the IRS has launched a Sharing Economy tax guide to help taxpayers make sense of their tax obligations from their self-employment income.
+To help address that, the IRS has launched a Gig Economy Tax Center to help taxpayers make sense of their tax obligations from their self-employment income.
 Because, you know, they are super nice and helpful people and all of that.
 Why else?

-If you currently are, or have considered building side income or all of your income through a car-share services like Uber and Lyft, renting rooms via Airbnb and VRBO, turning your house into a kennel with DogVacay or Rover, or you have any other self-employment income – it’s worth checking out and bookmarking.
+If you currently are, or have considered building side income or all of your income through a car-share services like Uber and Lyft, renting rooms via Airbnb and VRBO, turning your house into a kennel with DogVacay or Rover, deliver food via DoorDash or Grubhub, or you have any other self-employment income – it’s worth checking out and bookmarking.
 And hopefully the added resource encourages a few more people to make that leap as dealing with self-employment income and deductions can be a bit intimidating at first.

 The new guide offers tips and resources on topics ranging from filing requirements, making quarterly estimated tax payments, eligible deductions like property depreciation and mileage, and special rules for reporting vacation home rentals.

 If you do have self-employment income, there are a few key things to keep in mind, many of which I have covered in detail, as you figure out how to do your taxes:

 - Estimated tax payments: need to be made as you earn self-employment income throughout the year, in addition to your annual return and payment that’s due on the standard IRS tax deadline.
 You can and should pay your taxes online, as it’s quicker, safer, more reliable, and can help prevent identity theft tax fraud.

 - Withholding taxes: can and probably should be updated with your employer, to account for the additional income you will be receiving on the side.